Why Project Management Professional (PMP)®

 - Unique classroom style video lectures covering entire PMBOK6

-- Unique Templates and Sample project documents (Complimentary)
+- 48 Unique Project Management Templates, Sample project documents (Complimentary)

 - Flash Cards, study notes, Knowledge area study Guide, Chapter-end Quizzes